Welcome to the

 A dichotic or binaural pitch may

-by headphones to the left and right ear of a listener.
-Given a
+to the left and right ear of a listener.
+Given a particular

-particular interaural phase relationship between the left and
+interaural phase relationship between the left and right ear

 signals, a sensation of

-occurs.
-In other words, stimulation of either ear alone gives rise
+other words, stimulation of either ear alone gives rise to the

 together produces the pitch.
 Generally, a dichotic pitch is

-somewhere in the head amidst or separate from the background
+perceived somewhere in the head amidst or separate from the

 characterized by three perceptual properties: pitch value, timbre,

-in-head position (lateralization) of the pitch image.
-The first
+and in-head position (lateralization) of the pitch image.
+The

 so-called